 “For me to be in a position where I can give these kids options to decide what they want to do with their future, it’s probably the best thing I’ve ever done,” says James.

-James has already solidified himself as one of the best players and it’s remarkable to watch him use his influence for the greater good of society.
-His mantra “bigger than basketball” has definitely helped him make an impact on people outside sports in general.
-From building his own school to now providing free bicycles and tuition fees for students, suffice it to say that his growing legacy outside the basketball court continues to change lives for the better.
+James has already solidified himself as one of the best players and it’s remarkable to watch him use his influence for the greater good.
+His mantra “bigger than basketball” has helped him make an impact on people outside sports.
+From building his own school to now providing free bicycles and tuition fees for students, his growing legacy outside the basketball court continues to change lives for the better.

 Subscribe to our newsletter to receive the latest sports news and active lifestyle and fitness features you need